awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 OnDecrypt MUST take [decryption materials](../structures.md#decryption-materials) and a list of [encrypted data keys](../structures.md#encrypted-data-keys) as input.

+The `branchKeyId` used in this operation is either the configured branchKeyId, if supplied, or the result of the `branchKeySupplier`'s
+`getBranchKeyId` operation, using the decryption material's encryption context as input.

 If the decryption materials already contain a `PlainTextDataKey`, OnDecrypt MUST fail.

 The set of encrypted data keys MUST first be filtered to match this keyring’s configuration.
 For the encrypted data key to match:

 - Its provider ID MUST match the UTF8 Encoded value of “aws-kms-hierarchy”.
 - Deserialize the key provider info, if deserialization fails the next EDK in the set MUST be attempted.
-  -- The deserialized key provider info MUST be UTF8 Decoded and MUST match this keyring's configured `Branch Key Identifier`.
+  - The deserialized key provider info MUST be UTF8 Decoded and MUST match this keyring's configured `Branch Key Identifier`.

 For each encrypted data key in the filtered set, one at a time, OnDecrypt MUST attempt to decrypt the encrypted data key.
 If this attempt results in an error, then these errors MUST be collected.

-To decrypt each encrypted data key in the filtered set, the hierarchical keyring MUST attempt to find the corresponding [hierarchical materials](../structures.md#hierarchical-materials) from the underlying [cryptographic materials cache](../local-cryptographic-materials-cache.md).
+To decrypt each encrypted data key in the filtered set, the hierarchical keyring MUST attempt to find the corresponding [branch key materials](../structures.md#branch-key-materials) from the underlying [cryptographic materials cache](../local-cryptographic-materials-cache.md).
 The hierarchical keyring MUST use the OnDecrypt formula specified in [Appendix A](#decryption-materials) in order to compute the [cache entry identifier](cryptographic-materials-cache.md#cache-identifier).

-If a cache entry is found and the entry's TTL has not expired, the hierarchical keyring MUST use those hierarchical materials for key unwrapping.
+If a cache entry is found and the entry's TTL has not expired, the hierarchical keyring MUST use those branch key materials for key unwrapping.

-If a cache entry is not found or the cache entry is expired, the hierarchical keyring MUST attempt to obtain the hierarchical materials by calling the backing branch key store specified in the [retrieve OnDecrypt hierarchical materials](#getitem-branch-keystore-ondecrypt) section.
+If a cache entry is not found or the cache entry is expired, the hierarchical keyring MUST attempt to obtain the branch key materials by calling the backing branch key store specified in the [retrieve OnDecrypt branch key materials](#getitem-branch-keystore-ondecrypt) section.

-If the keyring is not able to retrieve `hierarchical materials` from the backing keystore then OnDecrypt MUST fail.
+If the keyring is not able to retrieve `branch key materials` from the backing keystore then OnDecrypt MUST fail.

-If the keyring is able to retrieve `hierarchical materials` from the backing keystore, OnDecrypt:
+If the keyring is able to retrieve `branch key materials` from the backing keystore, OnDecrypt:

-- MUST unwrap the encrypted data key with the hierarchical materials according to the [branch key unwrapping](#branch-key-unwrapping) section.
+- MUST unwrap the encrypted data key with the branch key materials according to the [branch key unwrapping](#branch-key-unwrapping) section.

 If a decryption succeeds, this keyring MUST add the resulting plaintext data key to the decryption materials and return the modified materials.